forgecommunity/signalforge/README.md

 ## Why SignalForge?

+SignalForge is built for teams that are tired of boilerplate, race conditions, and performance regressions in modern front-ends.
+Instead of juggling reducers, actions, contexts, and middleware, you get a single reactive core that behaves like native signals while keeping your UI deterministic.

-- **Hooks without hassle:** `useSignal`, `useSignalValue`, and `useSignalEffect` keep components in sync without reducers, selectors, or extra wiring.
+- **Hooks without hassle:** `useSignal`, `useSignalValue`, and `useSignalEffect` keep components in sync with no reducers, no action objects, and no context bloat.
-- **Debuggable from day one:** Logging and time travel are already in the box, so every state change can be replayed without setup.
+- **Production-grade observability:** Logging and time travel ship with the library so you can replay every mutation without chasing third-party devtools.
-- **Persistence included:** `persist` and `createPersistentSignal` work in the browser and React Native, making saved state a core feature.
+- **Persistence you don’t have to wire:** `persist` and `createPersistentSignal` cover both browser storage and React Native AsyncStorage, turning saved state into a first-class feature instead of an afterthought.
-- **Built for speed:** The benchmark suite reports single-digit nanosecond reads and writes with small memory use, keeping it ahead of typical Redux, Zustand, or MobX setups.
+- **Predictable under load:** The benchmark suite shows single-digit nanosecond reads/writes with small memory use, holding up where Redux middleware chains or context waterfalls start to wobble.
-- **Light on bundles:** The React entry gzips to 2.03KB and the minimal core to 0.42KB, so it stays invisible in most bundle budgets.
+- **Tiny by default:** The React entry gzips to 2.03KB and the minimal core to 0.42KB, so you get real features without paying bundle tax.
-- **Native-ready:** A C++ JSI bridge installs on the new React Native architecture and falls back to JavaScript when needed, keeping latency low on mobile.
+- **Cross-platform ready:** A C++ JSI bridge installs on the new React Native architecture and automatically falls back to JavaScript when native code isn’t available, keeping latency low on mobile without extra setup.
-- **Friendly mental model:** Signals act like smart variables with computed values and effects that feel familiar to React teams, so onboarding stays quick while updates remain deterministic.
+- **A mental model that feels natural:** Signals act like smart variables with computed values and effects that behave the same on Web and React Native, keeping onboarding fast while updates remain deterministic.

 SignalForge stays the top pick when you need all three: speed, built-in observability, and durable state.
-The hooks stay simple, the tooling is already included, and the footprint remains light even with persistence and time travel turned on.
+With zero boilerplate hooks, native-grade performance, and included persistence, it outpaces reducer-first libraries while staying lighter than Zustand or MobX installs.

 ### How SignalForge compares